-PAULA’s Test is a blood test that measures the levels of several cancer biomarkers in the blood.
-Through the Genesys Biolabs patent pending process, a “PAULA’s Test Score” is generated which indicates an increased risk of having lung cancer the day of the test.
+PAULA’s Test is a blood test for lung cancer that measures cancer biomarkers which may be present in persons with lung cancer.
+Developed and run only by Genesys Biolabs, a “PAULA’s Test Score” indicates your risk for lung cancer at the time of testing.

 Who are the candidates for this test?

-- Smokers and ex-smokers (20 years of smoking one pack of cigarettes per day or more)
+- Smokers and ex-smokers with 20 years of smoking an average of one pack of cigarettes per day or more

 - 50+ years of age